Mount Hood: Establishments

 Timberline Lodge is a National Historic Landmark located on the southern flank of Mount Hood just below Palmer Glacier, with an elevation of about 6000 ft.

-The mountain has six ski areas: Timberline, Mount Hood Meadows, Ski Bowl, Cooper Spur, Snow Bunny, and Summit.
+The mountain has four ski areas: Timberline, Mount Hood Meadows, Ski Bowl, and Cooper Spur.
 They total over 4600 acre of skiable terrain; Timberline, with one lift having a base at nearly 6940 ft, offers the only year-round lift-served skiing in North America.

 There are a few remaining shelters on Mount Hood still in use today.
 Those include the Coopers Spur, Cairn Basin, and McNeil Point shelters as well as the Tilly Jane A-frame cabin.
 The summit was home to a fire lookout in the early 1900s; however, the lookout did not withstand the weather and no longer remains today.

 Mount Hood is within the Mount Hood National Forest, which comprises 1067043 acre of land, including four designated wilderness areas that total 314078 acre, and more than 1200 mi of hiking trails.

 The most northwestern pass around the mountain is called Lolo Pass.
 Native Americans crossed the pass while traveling between the Willamette Valley and Celilo Falls.

 Naming

 Indigenous names

+It has been difficult to establish place names for Mount Hood that are of indigenous etymology, or to reconstruct names that may have been used prior to European contact.

+Wy'east

 The name Wy'east has been associated with Mount Hood for more than a century, but no evidence suggests that it is a genuine name for the mountain in any indigenous language.
 The name was possibly inspired by an 1890 work of author Frederic Balch, although Balch does not use it himself.
+The name may have been popularized by his story being combined with a play around 1911 at Pacific College.
+It is also possible it was 'invented' by scholars in the 20th century or even a minister hearing it second-hand around the same time the play was happening.

 In one version of Balch's story, the two sons of the Great Spirit Sahale fell in love with the beautiful maiden Loowit, who could not decide which to choose.
 The two braves, Wy'east and Pahto (unnamed in his novel, but appearing in a later adaptation), burned forests and villages in their battle over her.
 Sahale became enraged and smote the three lovers.
 Seeing what he had done, he erected three mountain peaks to mark where each fell.
 He made beautiful Mount St. Helens for Loowit, proud and erect Mount Hood for Wy'east, and the somber Mount Adams for the mourning Pahto.

 There are other versions of the legend.
 In another telling, Wy'east (Hood) battles Pahto (Adams) for the fair La-wa-la-clough (St. Helens).
 Or again Wy'east, the chief of the Multnomah tribe, competed with the chief of the Klickitat tribe.
 Their great anger led to their transformation into volcanoes.
 Their battle is said to have destroyed the Bridge of the Gods and thus created the great Cascades Rapids of the Columbia River.

-The mountain sits partly inside the reservation of the Confederated Tribes of Warm Springs.
-Three languages are spoken among this confederacy: Sahaptin, Upper Chinook/Kiksht (Wasco) and Numu (Paiute).
-Therefore, any attempt to restore the mountain's original indigenous name would require agreement on which language's name to use.